umdevelopera/um-math-captcha/README.md

 __Note:__ This is an update of the "Ultimate Member - Math Captcha in Register forms" extension in the [Extended](https://github.com/ultimatemember/Extended/tree/main) package.

 ## Key features
-- Displays the Math Captcha field in the registration form.
+- Adds the Math Captcha field to the registration form.

 ## Installation